 How to Get a Golden Glow Before Going on Vacation

 Don’t let sunburn put a damper on your outdoor fun!
 Fake tanning solutions have improved leaps and bounds since the days of providing only a limited range of iodine-orange color.
-We’ve reviewed several brands and would love to hear what solutions work best for you in the comments below!
+To learn more, read our guide: How to Find the Best Self-Tanner for Your Skin Tone.

 - Skin Cancer Foundation: Sunburns